FALL 2020 ANNOUNCEMENT:

 This interdisciplinary program offers graduate level study in advanced language and bilingual education for bilingual teachers of Portuguese as well as ESL training for teachers of ESL.
 This graduate degree program does not provide candidates with elementary and secondary teaching certification.
-It does, however, offer specialization courses that will satisfy state ESL endorsement requirements.
+It does, however, offer specialization courses in second language acquisition, research and practice.
 Candidates for this degree may be part-time or full-time.
 In the former case, students will be required to complete at least two courses per semester thereby enabling them to complete their requirements in two years.
 Specific requirements for this two- track curriculum are:

 Portuguese Bilingual Education and Cross-Cultural Studies Curriculum: